paavanc/GiftCard/README.md

     1. ```mvn package```

-       * this command runs all the tests and package up a jar in the GiftCard/target directory
+       * This command runs all the tests and package up a jar in the GiftCard/target directory.

     2. cd into GiftCard/target

-    3. run the command:  ``` java -jar price-0.0.1-SNAPSHOT.jar /Your/local/path/prices.txt 2500 ```
+    3. Run the command:  ``` java -jar price-0.0.1-SNAPSHOT.jar /Your/local/path/prices.txt 2500 ```

-        * the first argument is the text file, the second is an int representing the target
+        * The first argument is the text file, the second is an int representing the target.

-Example:
+#### Example:

 ```
 prices.txt